Information Systems and Technology, A.S.

 Program Description

 The two-year pre-major AS in Information Systems and Technology program provides training for students seeking to complete general education requirements and develop foundational skills in programming, database, web application design, system administration, computer architecture, data communication, and security.
-Graduates of this program obtain temporary employment and pursue a Bachelor of Science in Information Systems or Information Technology for more advanced education.
+Assistive artificial intelligence technologies are addressed in many of the foundational classes.
+Students can choose to specialize in an IS&T domain area, or in general IS&T studies.
+Graduates of this program obtain entry-level employment and may choose to pursue a Bachelor of Science in Information Systems or Information Technology for more advanced education.

 Program Requirements